Wabaunsee County Author K. L. Barron Presents Thirst

 Barron is a resident of Wabaunsee County.
 She earned an MFA from Bennington in 2005 and has taught writing & literature at Washburn University for almost 20 years.
 Her work has been published in New Letters, The Bennington Review, The Little Balkans Review, terrain.org. among others, and in several anthologies, including Echoes from the Prairie, and the upcoming Monster Bodies.

-T H I R S T is the inspiration for bringing Tuareg musician Bombino to Volland.
+T H I R S T was the inspiration for bringing Tuareg musician Bombino to Volland in October 2023.

 The author heard Bombino perform several years ago and was inspired by the universality of their distinctive desert blues sound that to her ear combines the rhythms of the camels and the grit of an existence in the Sahel.

-Volland is delighted to host Barron on October 14.
-She will be available for informal conversations from 5pm (Doors) until the beginning of the Bombino concert at 7pm .
-Books will be available for purchase, and the author will be happy to sign your copy!
+Volland was delighted to host Barron prior to the Bombino concert.
+She was available for informal conversations from 5pm (Doors) until the beginning of the concert at 7pm.

 Bombino.
 Photo by Richard Dumas